xpack/xmake-js/doc/jekyll/files/xmake.json.md

 This string defines the build or test name.

-By default, the xmake names are the same as the folder name.
+By default, the xmake project names are the same as the folder name.

 If needed, the names can be redefined in each project or test.